4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 At Panda Patches, we understand the importance of precision and quality.
 Our custom patches are crafted with care to meet military specifications and ensure you wear your service with pride.
 Whether you're looking for OCP patches, unit insignias, or name tapes, we have everything you need to keep your uniform sharp and regulation ready.

-If you’re in need of military patches, explore our selection of custom patches to find the perfect fit for your uniform.
+If you're in need of military patches, explore our selection of custom patches or view our fixed-price patch packages to find the perfect fit for your uniform.
+For bulk unit orders, see our bulk custom patches pricing.

 Written by